Forex pairs and trading sessions

 What to trade?

-Now that we have discussed the forex trading sessions, let’s move on to which pairs are to be traded in each session.
+Now that I have discussed the forex trading sessions, let’s move on to which pairs are to be traded in each session.

 There are a couple of hundred countries in the world and a majority of them have their currencies.
 There are several currencies listed on the forex market but traders that actively participate in the forex market do not track all the possible currencies.